 Patrice Tipoki to Perform in Mormon Tabernacle Choir Broadcast

-On September 2, 2018, soloist Patrice Tipoki will join the Mormon Tabernacle Choir and Orchestra at Temple Square for a Labor Day weekend broadcast of Music and the Spoken Word.
+On September 2, 2018, soloist Patrice Tipoki will join the Mormon Tabernacle Choir and Orchestra at Temple Square for a Labor Day weekend broadcast of Music & the Spoken Word.
 She will sing “The Lord Bless You and Keep You.”

 Tipoki is an accomplished vocal soloist, born in New Zealand but raised in Australia in a musical Maori/Irish family.
 Her love and appreciation for music developed at a young age as she performed throughout Australia with her family and studied dance, violin, piano, and saxophone.
 “My parents and my grandparents were all entertainers, so we toured a lot growing up,” recalled Tipoki.